 Wills & Executries

 Very few of us want to contemplate the inevitable, but taking time to have your wishes put on paper can spare your loved ones a lot of heartache and stress when you are gone.
 Without a Will, we have no say in who gets our property after we die.
 There are certain legal rules which dictate what happens if no Will is in place – the rules of "intestate succession".
 In the majority of cases, the division of assets and property according to these rules will not be suitable.
 Having a well drafted Will in place means you can provide for your family as you would like to, and you can make specific legacies as well - for instance, gifts of certain personal possession and items can be made in a Will that would not otherwise be possible.
 Once a Will is made, it is possible to alter or revoke it as you see fit.
 Nowadays, as family arrangements become more flexible, more people alter their Wills and add additional clauses.
 These Clauses are known as "codicils" and be added whenever necessary Making a Will is quick, easy and straightforward and gives you an enormous peace of mind.
-Austin Thomson has a wealth of experience and will happily guide you through this process.
+Our staff have a wealth of experience and will happily guide you through this process.

 Powers of Attorney